Eichler integrals and harmonic weak Maass forms: Proofs of the main theorems

 On the other hand, we can consider $F(z)$ as a formal power series as in Lemma \ref{existence}.
-Then, since (\ref{constantzero}) is hold for every $\sum_{n\gg-\infty}b_ne^{2\pi inz}\in M^!_{0,Id}(\SL_2(\ZZ))$, by Lemma \ref{existence}, we see that $F(z)$ is a weakly holomorphic modular form in $M^!_{2,Id}(\SL_2(\ZZ))$.
-But, $F(z)$ is already a weakly holomorphic modular form of weight $2-k$.
-Since $k>0$, we see that $2$ and $2-k$ can not be the same.
-Therefore, $F(z)$ should be zero and this is a contradiction by the assumption that $F(z)$ is non-zero.
+Then, since (\ref{constantzero}) holds for every $\sum_{n\gg-\infty}b_ne^{2\pi inz}\in M^!_{0,Id}(\SL_2(\ZZ))$, by Lemma \ref{existence}, we see that $F(z)$ is a weakly holomorphic modular form in $M^!_{2,Id}(\SL_2(\ZZ))$.
+However, $F(z)$ is already a weakly holomorphic modular form of weight $2-k$.
+Since $k>2$, we see that $2$ and $2-k$ can not be the same.
+Therefore, $F(z)$ should be identically zero and this is a contradiction by the assumption that $F(z)$ is non-zero.
 In conclusion, there is a weakly holomorphic modular form $F(z)\in M^!_{2-k,\chi}(\Gamma)$ whose constant term is not zero. \end{proof}

 We are now ready to prove Theorem \ref{main3}.

 \begin{proof} [\bf Proof of Theorem \ref{main3}] Suppose that $\mc{F}(z) = \mc{F}^+(z) + \mc{F}^-(z)\in H^*_{2-k,\chi}(\Gamma)$.
 By Theorem \ref{main1},

 where $g^*(z)$ is a supplementary function to a cusp form $g(z)\in S_{k,\bar{\chi}}(\Gamma)$ and $G(z)\in M^!_{2-k,\chi}(\Gamma)$.
 We also observe that